Murder and Culpable Homicide

 There must be no cruel excess of violence in the accused’s retaliation.
 The accused must not use force grossly in excess of that necessary to fend off his attacker.
 Examples of cruel excess may be where someone is attacked and quickly overcomes his attacker, but continues to assault him while already incapacitated or throws a stone at his attacker’s head as he flees.
 The excitement, fear or heat of blood at the moment of an attack will be taken into account when deciding if there was cruel excess.
 It is possible to act in the defence of another in the same way as you would act in your own defence

 - It merely mitigates the offence and can reduce a charge of murder to culpable homicide.

 - There are three requirements for provocation:

 - The accused acted in the heat of the moment when through fear or agitation he had lost control of his actions.

 - The provocation must be recent and the accused’s reaction must be immediate.

 There must be a reasonable relationship between the provocation and that accused’s act.

 I was initially charged with Murder in Glasgow.
 It was, quite frankly, terrifying and I did not eat or sleep well for some time.
 I lost a lot of weight.
-I was referred to the 3 murder lawyers at Berlow Rahman.
+I was referred to the 3 murder lawyers at Matthew Berlow Criminal Lawyer.
 Charges were reduced to culpable homicide.
-I am writing this to thank Matthew Berlow and the other Assualt lawyers for helping me through this, particularly difficult life episode.
+I am writing this to thank Matthew Berlow and the other Assault lawyers for helping me through this, particularly difficult life episode.